-- Claims denied as not medically necessary; or - Claims denied as investigational or experimental. - A claim that is denied payment due to failure to comply with the care management program including but not limited to: - Claims denied for failure to obtain prior authorization, but only to demonstrate an exception to plan rules, as outlined in the Prior Authorization section, applies. - Claims denied for failure to timely notify the company of an inpatient admission, but only to demonstrate an exception to the plan rules, as outlined in the Inpatient Review Guidelines section, applies.

-Appeals relating to the medical necessity, or investigational or experimental nature of a claim will be reviewed by a physician reviewer who did not participate in any prior decisions about this service or claim, nor a subordinate of the reviewers who made the prior decisions.
+- Claims denied for failure to obtain prior authorization, but only to demonstrate an exception to plan rules, as outlined in the Prior Authorization section, applies. - Claims denied for failure to timely notify the company of an inpatient admission, but only to demonstrate an exception to the plan rules, as outlined in the Inpatient Review Guidelines section, applies. - Appeals relating to the medical necessity, or investigational or experimental nature of a claim will be reviewed by a physician reviewer who did not participate in any prior decisions about this service or claim, nor a subordinate of the reviewers who made the prior decisions.
 There are two appeals available to the provider.